EricssonResearch/coap-pubsub-profile/draft-palombini-ace-coap-pubsub-profile.md

 The AS2 verifies that the Client is authorized to access the topic and, if the "cnf" parameter is present, stores the public key of the Client.

 The AS2 response contains an empty token and the keying material to protect the publication ("key" field in the payload).
-Moreover, the payload MUST contain the "profile" parameter, set to value "OSCON", and the "token_type" set to "none".
+Moreover, the payload MUST contain the "profile" parameter, set to value "publisher", and the "token_type" set to "none".

 TODO: define "key" parameter following ACE framework